liyiersan/mixed_precision_cls/README.md

 ### train and test
 Run main.py to see the results of mixed precision and FP32 training.
 ### notes
-Currently, the classification performance is very bad on tiny-imagenet, the results is consistent with https://github.com/tjmoon0104/Tiny-ImageNet-Classifier.
+Currently, the classification performance is very bad on tiny-imagenet, which is consistent with https://github.com/tjmoon0104/Tiny-ImageNet-Classifier.

 I guess the main reason is the low image resolution and complex model.
 You can try to upsample the image as well as simple models like LeNet5 and ResNet_cifar.